-Christmas is nearly here and while it’s likely to be a little different this year, it’s still a busy and exciting time for many of us.
+Christmas is nearly here and it’s a busy and exciting time for many of us.
 For our pets though, the festive period can be fraught with potential dangers to their health and wellbeing.

 The last thing anyone wants is an emergency trip to the vet at Christmas so reduce that risk by following the advice below and ensuring the whole family has a very merry Christmas.